Safe Exploration for Efficient Policy Evaluation and Comparison: Introduction

 Bandit policies have been widely applied to areas including advertising \citep{bottou2013counterfactual}, search \citep{li2011unbiased} and healthcare \cite{zhou2017residual}.
 Before deploying a target policy, it is typically crucial to have an accurate evaluation of its performance, which can subsequently provide valuable information for deployment decisions or model improvement.
 This is in general achieved by utilizing logged data, known as the \textit{off-policy evaluation (OPE)} problem.

-Albeit the presence of a huge literature on OPE \cite{dudik2014doubly, li2015toward, swaminathan2016off, wang2017optimal, su2020doubly, kallus2021optimal, cai2021deep}, the existing works mainly focus on various estimators with a \textit{fixed} dataset.
+Although OPE has been studied extensively \cite{dudik2014doubly, li2015toward, swaminathan2016off, wang2017optimal, su2020doubly, kallus2021optimal, cai2021deep}, the existing works mainly focus on various estimators with a \textit{fixed} dataset.
 However, limited attention has been paid to the dataset itself, which plays a vital role in estimation accuracy.
-For instance, inverse probability weighting \citep[IPW, ][]{li2015toward}, one popular OPE method, has a key requirement that the logging policy has "full support".
+For instance, inverse probability weighting \citep[IPW, ][]{li2015toward}, one popular OPE method, has a key requirement that the logging policy has \say{full support}.
 This usually translates into requiring the logging policy to be close enough to the target policy \citep{sachdeva2020off, tran2021combining}.
 For direct method \citep[DM, ][]{dudik2014doubly}, it is also common that some feature directions are less explored in the logged dataset, which impacts the accuracy of this regression-based estimator.

 To improve the accuracy of policy evaluation, a natural idea is to actively collect high-quality data, and ideally, the data collection rule should be tailored to the given evaluation task.
 This problem is surprisingly unexplored.
 Moreover, due to the common safety concerns \cite{wu2016conservative, zhu2021safe}, it is of great practical importance to make sure the data collection rule is safe.